 Choquette narrates the peopling of French Canada across the 17th and 18th centuries, the lesser known colonial phase of French migration.
 Drawing on French and Canadian archives, she carefully traces the precise origins of individual immigrants, describing them by gender, class, occupation, region, religion, age, and date of departure.

 This unique account of the life of Charles Follen—German nationalist and revolutionary, Harvard professor, Unitarian minister, and abolitionist—opens a window on several worlds during the first half of the nineteenth century.

 This book is an inquiry into the possibilities of politics in exile.
-Russian Mensheviks, driven out of Soviet Russia and their party stripped of legal existence, functioned abroad in the West for an entire generation.
-For several years they also continued to operate underground in Soviet Russia.
-Bereft of the usual advantages of political actors, the Mensheviks succeeded in impressing their views upon social democratic parties and Western thinking about the Soviet Union.
+The Mensheviks, driven out of Soviet Russia, functioned abroad in the West for a generation.
+For several years they also continued to operate underground in Soviet Russia, and succeeded in impressing their views on social democratic parties and Western thinking about the U.S.S.R.

 Rejecting the common assumption that domestic legislation during the Civil War was a series of piecemeal reactions to wartime necessities, Heather Cox Richardson argues that Republican party members systematically engineered pathbreaking laws to promote their distinctive theory of political economy.

 An influential lobbyist as well as a paragon of the doctrine of female benevolence, Dorothea Dix vividly illustrated the complexities of the “separate spheres” of politics and femininity.
 An activist who disdained the women’s rights and antislavery movements, Dix, an old-line Whig, sought to promote national harmony and became the only New England social reformer to work successfully in the lower South right up to the eve of secession.